UPPMAX/HPC-python/docs/day3/pandas.rst

      %timeit stuff.rolling(500).mean()
      %timeit stuff.rolling(500).mean(engine='numba', engine_kwargs={"parallel": True})

-Cython
+Speed-up with Cython
-^^^^^^
+^^^^^^^^^^^^^^^^^^^^

-The Cython package lets Python code be compiled into C with very little additional code.
-The compiled code can then run markedly faster depending on the application and whether or not variables are declared with C data types.
+The Cython package lets Python code be compiled into C with minimal additional code.
+The compiled code can then run markedly faster depending on the application and whether or not variables are declared with static data types.
+The `Pandas documentation on Cython shows an example using Jupyter, <https://pandas.pydata.org/pandas-docs/stable/user_guide/enhancingperf.html#cython-writing-c-extensions-for-pandas>` but the typical use case requires writing a ``.pyx`` file, compiling it with a ``setup.py`` script, and executing the compiled file from a Slurm script or the bash shell.

 (TBC; see https://cython.readthedocs.io/en/stable/src/tutorial/cython_tutorial.html https://cython.readthedocs.io/en/stable/src/tutorial/array.html#array-array and https://cython.readthedocs.io/en/stable/src/tutorial/memory_allocation.html#memory-allocation )